microsoft/dotnet/Documentation/compatibility/wpf-selector-crash-when-removing-item-from-custom-collection.md

 NotPlanned

 ### Change Description
-An 'T:System.InvalidOperationException` can occur in the following scenario:
+An `T:System.InvalidOperationException` can occur in the following scenario:
   * The ItemsSource for a `T:System.Windows.Controls.Primitives.Selector` is a collection with a custom implementation of `T:System.Collections.Specialized.INotifyCollectionChanged`.
   * The selected item is removed from the collection.